Jeremy Scott (athlete)

-Jeremy Richard Scott (born May 1, 1981) is an American pole vaulter from Norfolk, Nebraska.
+Jeremy R. Scott (born May 1, 1981) is an American pole vaulter from Norfolk, Nebraska.
+At over 6 ft 9 in, he is believed to be the tallest world class pole vaulter of all time.

 Jeremy finished second at the 2012 US Olympic Trials, earning him a spot on the 2012 Olympic Team to compete in London.
-He did not qualify for the pole vault final.
+He was the 2009 US Indoor National Champion.

 He finished sixth at the 2009 World Athletics Final.
-He also competed at the 2003 World Indoor Championships and the 2009 World Championships without reaching the final.
+He also competed at the 2003 World Indoor Championships.
+On the Outdoor track he has represented the United States at the 2009 World Championships, 2011 World Championships, and the 2013 World Championships.
+In the 2011 season, Scott finished 7th in the Pole Vault final and also finished the season ranked 7th in the world.